purerl/purerl/README.md

 - [purerl API docs](https://purerl.github.io/package-sets/index.html) - API docs generated from the latest package set
   - ~~[purerl Pursuit](https://pursuit.purerl.fun/) - a version of the PureScript pursuit documentation repository for purerl package sets~~ (no longer being kept up to date)
 - The [purerl](https://github.com/purerl) organisation hosts ports of some core libraries.
+- The [purerl-cookbook](https://purerl-cookbook.readthedocs.io) contains some code examples and explanations.

 # Versions